Darrell Miller

 Darrell Keith Miller Sr. (born February 26, 1958) is an American former professional baseball player.
-While with the Los Angeles Angels, he was a catcher and outfielder, playing from 1985 to 1988.
+While with the California Angels, he was a catcher and outfielder, playing from 1984 to 1988.
 He is also a Catholic deacon, the first African American ordained in the Diocese of Orange.

 As of 2021, he serves as the director of Major League Baseball's Urban Youth Academy, located in Compton, California.

 Career

 Before being drafted to the Major League Baseball (MLB), he played three seasons at California State Polytechnic University in Pomona, California.

 He played his entire career for the California Angels, the team that drafted him in the 9th round of the 1979 Major League Baseball Draft.
 He played in 224 career MLB games, batting .241 with 13 doubles, 8 home runs, and 35 runs batted in, in 394 at-bats.

 As a member of the team in 1986, the Angels advanced to the American League Championship Series, losing to the Boston Red Sox.